The Bankrate promise

 Welcome bonus winner: Chase Sapphire Preferred

-Chase’s bonus is worth $800.
-However, when you book travel through the Chase Ultimate Rewards portal, it’s worth $1,000.
-This is thanks to a 25 percent value-boost to points redeemed for travel via Ultimate Rewards, making the Preferred’s points worth 1.25 cents apiece.
+The Chase Sapphire Preferred’s welcome bonus is worth up to $750 when you book travel through the Chase Ultimate Rewards portal.
+This is thanks to a 25 percent points boost for travel redemptions through Ultimate Rewards, making your points worth 1.25 cents apiece.
 However, if you transfer your points to the right Chase travel partner, we estimate per Bankrate’s valuations that your points could be worth up to 2 cents each, making your bonus worth up to $1,200.

-Depending on how you use it, you could accumulate a lot of points with either of these travel cards.
+Depending on your spending habits, you could accumulate a lot of points with either of these travel cards.
 However, the Citi Premier is generally better for everyday purchases, while the Chase Sapphire Preferred is better for travel-related purchases.